ntoll/ntoll.github.io/article/why-computers-2/index.md

 by pretending propositions represent states of affairs in the real world, we can use logic to describe and, in a sense, encode aspects of the real world.
 For instance, we could describe the rules of Snap _with logic_.

+But *why* is logic useful?

+Because logic clearly and unambiguously describes the relationships between current states of affairs and a new next state.
+Consider, for example, this conditional statement: if the card on top of stack A is the same as the card on top of stack B, then shout "SNAP!".
+Logic encodes the movement of thought needed to participate in the card game (or any other useful structured activity).

 Here's a final "brain twist" for you: